Access to Quality Education in Tanzania

 Going back to their home villages can be a dangerous situation for girls.
 They are vulnerable to forced early marriges and pregnancy.
 Eripoto provides safe housing, healthy meals, academic support, and emotional care for the girls identified to be at the highest risk.
 Eripoto staff also visits government schools to sensitize girls on the importance of education and share strategies they can use to reduce their vulnerability to forced early marriage and pregnancy.
 Realizing that it is important for the parents to also accept and support a girl's right to education, Eripoto provides seminars to parents in hopes of changing their attitudes.

-Donate to the Safe Initiative
+Donate to the Safe House

 A Past Partnership